xpmatteo/tddforandroid/manuscript/00-introduction.md

 ## Our philosophy

 This will not be a "stream-of-consciousness".
 We will present the samples of code as if we got them right the first time.
 We didn't, but we think that reading a detailed account of our mistakes and false starts would be tedious.
-We show you instructive examples, presented in a logical flow, so that you know what you should look for.
+We show you instructive examples, presented in a logical flow, so that you get our idea of what good code looks like.
 Just don't worry if you can't get your code right the first time like it seems we are doing.
 We, the authors, don't always get it right the first time either!

 ## Assumptions